 The Interrupt Enable Register (IER) masks the interrupts from receiver ready, transmitter empty, line status and modem status registers.
-These interrupts would normally be seen on the $\overline{\text{IRQ}}$ output pin.
+These interrupts would normally be seen on the INTA, INTB output pins.

-Table 8: Interrupt Enable Register bits description
+Table 9.
+Interrupt Enable Register bits description

-Bit Symbol Description 7:4 IER[7:4] not used 3 IER[3] Modem Status Interrupt.
-This interrupt will be issued whenever there is a modem status change as reflected in MSR[3:0]. logic 0 = disable the modem status register interrupt (normal default condition) logic 1 = enable the modem status register interrupt 2 IER[2] Receive Line Status interrupt.
+Bit Symbol Description 7:4 IER[7:4] not used 3 IER[3] Modern Status Interrupt.
+This interrupt will be issued whenever there is a modern status change as reflected in MSR[3:0]. logic 0 = disable the Modem Status Register interrupt (normal default condition) logic 1 = enable the Modem Status Register interrupt 2 IER[2] Receive Line Status interrupt.
 This interrupt will be issued whenever a receive data error condition exists as reflected in LSR[4:1]. logic 0 = disable the receiver line status interrupt (normal default condition) logic 1 = enable the receiver line status interrupt 1 IER[1] Transmit Holding Register interrupt.
-In the 16C450 mode, this interrupt will be issued whenever the THR is empty, and is associated with LSR[5].
+In the 16C450 mode, this interrupt will be issued whenever the THR is empty and is associated with LSR[5].
 In the FIFO modes, this interrupt will be issued whenever the FIFO is empty. logic 0 = disable the Transmit Holding Register Empty (TXRDY) interrupt (normal default condition) logic 1 = enable the TXRDY (ISR level 3) interrupt 0 IER[0] Receive Holding Register.
-In the 68C450 mode, this interrupt will be issued when the RHR has data, or is cleared when the RHR is empty.
+In the 16C450 mode, this interrupt will be issued when the RHR has data or is cleared when the RHR is empty.
 In the FIFO mode, this interrupt will be issued when the FIFO has reached the programmed trigger level or is cleared when the FIFO drops below the trigger level. logic 0 = disable the receiver ready (ISR level 2, RXRDY) interrupt (normal default condition) logic 1 = enable the RXRDY (ISR level 2) interrupt